FancyInnovations/FancyVerteiler/README.md

 - `commit_message` (optional): The commit message to replace in the changelog.
 - `fancyspaces_api_key` is only required if you want to publish to FancySpaces.
 - `modrinth_api_key` is only required if you want to publish to Modrinth.
+- `curseforge_api_key` is only required if you want to publish to CurseForge.
 - `orbis_api_key` is only required if you want to publish to Orbis.
 - `modtale_api_key` is only required if you want to publish to Modtale.
 - `discord_webhook_url` is only required if you want to send notifications to Discord.